award

 Intoxication or Drug Use: If an employee was intoxicated or under the influence of drugs at the time of the accident, the claim may be denied.
 This rule exists to discourage unsafe behavior and ensure workplace safety.

-If you or a loved one have been injured while working, you can be compensated for any of these injuries and more, as long as the injury happened while you were at work or performing work-related tasks.
+If you or a loved one has been injured while working, you can be compensated for any of these injuries and more, as long as the injury happened while you were at work or performing work-related tasks.
 This means the accident does not have to have occurred solely at work, as long as you show that you were doing something related to your job when you were injured, workers’ compensation insurance should provide your compensation.
 There are several types of work-related injuries, but among the most common are the following:

 1. Broken bones